-As part of our Operational Efficiency Program, we are reducing employee-related expenses and certain other non-employee related costs.
-For future periods, we expect our costs of revenue to increase or decrease commensurate with product and service volumes subject to the impact of our ongoing efforts to reduce product costs and increase manufacturing productivity and efficiencies as well as service productivity.
+As part of our Operational Efficiency Program, we have implemented actions to reduce employee-related expenses and certain other nonemployee related costs.
+For future periods, we expect our costs of revenue to increase or decrease commensurate with product and service volumes.
+Such costs may be further impacted by our ongoing efforts to reduce product costs and increase manufacturing productivity and efficiencies as well as service productivity.